hyperledger/identus-mediator/README.md

 ### WIP

-- I'm still working on encryption.
+- We are still working on API.
-- Will define the out library API at the end.
-  - The API will be asynchronous on both runtime environments (JavaScript; JVM), to be consistent.
-  - Will have a ZIO types
-- Define an interface for the DIDcomm DID resolver.

 ### Limitations in JS

-ATM (as far as I know) no library was native JavaScript support for `ECHD-1PU` and `XC20P`.
+ATM no library was native JavaScript support for `ECHD-1PU` and `XC20P`.

 [For an encrypted DIDComm message, the JWA of `ECDH-1PU` MUST be used within the structure of a JWE.](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption)